Skip to main content

 Future

-Success stories
+Success Stories

 Sunita

-Your words did me a lot of good because sometimes, so far away from Nepal, you doubt whether you can make a lasting impact.
+Your words meant a lot to me, because sometimes, so far away from Nepal, you do start to doubt whether you can make a lasting difference.
+Sunita showed me how important our work is.

-This mother found out that I was in school, so she took the trip to thank me for making her daughters' education possible.
+This mother had learned that I was at the school, so she made the trip to thank me for making her daughters' education possible.
 Both now work as teachers.

-This look, this gratitude and warmth - priceless!
+That look, that gratitude and warmth – priceless!

 Amrit

-Nothing ventured nothing gained
+Nothing ventured, nothing gained

 2016/2017